 As a result, short-term capital gains are subject to a higher tax rate to discourage speculation.
 However, short-term capital gains can still provide a significant return on investment, and investors should weigh the potential return against the applicable tax rate before making any decisions.

 Additionally, short-term capital gains are typically taxed as ordinary income rates.
-The IRS requires that if you sell an asset after holding it for less than a year, any gains or losses are treated as short-term capital gains or losses.
+The IRS (Internal Revenue Service) requires that if you sell an asset after holding it for less than a year, any gains or losses are treated as short-term capital gains or losses.
 The good news is that up to $3,000 of short-term losses can be deducted against regular income each year.
 This provides a great opportunity to lower your taxes with tax-loss harvesting, which is the process of selling investments with a lower value to recover the loss and cancel any other capital gains.

 Selling commercial real estate can unquestionably be a complex transaction, and there are many things to consider before deciding to sell.
 However, by understanding the tax implications of a sale, you can be prepared for what lies ahead.